Search

 If the church is very small, an Easter garden can be mounted on a very large meat dish and put on a table.
 If it is possible to train a spot light on the garden, the effect is greatly improved.

 It is customary for churches to have red and white flowers at Whitsun.
-This is a difficult combination and normally I would not choose to have such a strong contrast.
+This is a difficult combination, and normally I would not choose to have such a strong contrast.
 There are, however, ways of using these colours to advantage.
-The altar frontal will be red: therefore pedestals near the altar could feature bold groups composed of clashing scarlets, pinks and deep reds.
+The altar frontal will be red; therefore, pedestals near the altar could feature bold groups composed of clashing scarlets, pinks and deep reds.
 These are extraordinarily effective at any time and particularly good with the red frontals.
 Flowers on the altar itself should be white, and they will give a bold interpretation of this scheme.
 The white flowers could be arranged with grey or variegated green foliage.
 The red groups look best if they have very little foliage.
-Make them a solid splash of red tones: but if you do want foliage then variegated or grey has a softening effect, and does not give too strong a contrast.
+Make them a solid splash of red tones, but if you do want foliage, then variegated or grey has a softening effect, and does not give too strong a contrast.

 More Information on EASTER FLOWER ARRANGEMENTS